Perform MySQL replication between an on-premises environment and Amazon Aurora over the internet.

 Installing XtraBackup

-Running XtraBackup
+Execute XtraBackup

-Make the source server accessible via the Internet
+Make the source server accessible via the internet.

 example)

-Load the certificate file in my.cnf.
+The certificate file is loaded in my.cnf.

 MySQL restart

-Check if the certificate is read.
+We will check if the certificate is being read.

-Creating a user for replication
+Create a user for replication

-Steps to set up replication on the destination (AWS)
+The process for setting up replication on the destination (AWS)

 Open AWS RDS and select "Restore from S3" at the bottom of the screen.

-Once you have entered the required information, click Create Cluster.
+Once you have entered the necessary information, press "Create Cluster".

 Here you can check the binlog file name and position when the backup was taken, so make a note of it.

-Load the certificate file into the created cluster
+Loading certificate files in the created cluster

-Inject the certificate file into the cluster.
+Import the certificate file into the cluster.

 Let's load the certificate file created in the previous step into the Aurora cluster.

-Start replication between the created cluster and on-premises
+Start replication between the created cluster and on-premises.

 Specify the position you noted down and set up replication with the on-premises side.